k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 The latest Data Viewer file can be used in the following components:

-* New functions / Web Services - the latest Data Viewer is displayed in the Databases drop-down list, whereby the LU table can be invoked on the code.
+* New functions / Web Services - the latest Data Viewer is displayed in the Database's drop-down list, whereby the LU table can be invoked on the code.
 [Click for more information on How to Create a New Project Function.](/articles/07_table_population/10_creating_a_project_function.md)
 * LU Schema - create a new table, based on SQL Options, to open the DB query where you can select the latest Data Viewer file.
 [Click for more information about Adding a Table to a Schema.](/articles/03_logical_units/09_add_table_to_a_schema.md)
-* Population object / DB query - to display the latest Data Viewer file in the Database drop-down list.
+* Population object / DB query - to display the latest Data Viewer file in the Database's drop-down list.
 [Click for more information about Creating a New Table Population.](/articles/07_table_population/03_creating_a_new_table_population.md)
 * Debugging population objects.
 [Click for more information about Debugging a Table Population.](/articles/07_table_population/01_table_population_overview.md#debug-toolbar)